Skip to main content

 How Suprsend identifies a user

-To create a new user or to update the profile of an existing user, you'll have to first instantiate the user object.
+To create a new user or to update an existing user, you’ll have to fetch user instance.
 Call supr_client.user.get_instance to instantiate user object.

 distinct_id = "distinct_id" # Unique identifier of user in your application